-5.9.
+4.10.
 Loading the Root File System

 Now you must mount the distribution tape on the remote host's tape drive.
 Then run the rztr (remote extract) shell script on the target machine to copy the root file system across the Ethernet.
-Again, use xy for the Xylogics disk controller, or ip for the Interphase disk controller to replace disk, and mt for the nine-track tape, or ar for the Archive quarter-inch tape to replace tape:
+Again, use xy for the Xylogics disk controller, or sd for the SCSI disk controller to replace disk, and mt for the nine-track tape, or st for the SCSI tape controller to replace tape:

+'''

 disc=disk tape=tape host=server_name rxtr

+'''